CumulusNetworks/docs/content/guides/production-ready-automation/Quick-Start.md

 ---
 This quick start provides a quick and easy way to run your own Vagrant, libvirt, and KVM server.
 Procedures are provided on how to:

-- Start a Golden Standard demo topology using a bash script
+- Start a golden standard demo topology using a bash script
-- Start the blank Cumulus reference topology if you are looking to build configuration from scratch
+- Start the blank Cumulus Networks reference topology if you are looking to build configuration from scratch
 - Destroy and end a simulation

 To run a full cldemo2 topology *without* NetQ, you need 15104MB of memory.
 If you intend to run NetQ, you need 23296MB of memory.
 See the {{<link text="User Guide" title="User Guide" >}} for complete sytem reqirements.

 {{%notice tip%}}

-To take a *quick* look at a Cumulus Networks Golden Standard demo, use our simulation platform, Cumulus In the Cloud.
+To take a *quick* look at a Cumulus Networks golden standard demo, use our simulation platform, Cumulus In the Cloud.
 The simulation platform has no system requirements or dependencies.
-Visit {{<exlink url="https://cumulusnetworks.com/products/cumulus-in-the-cloud/" text="Cumulus In the Cloud">}} to get a full blank slate Cumulus Linux reference topology; you can even one-click deploy any of the golden standard demos right from the UI.
+Visit {{<exlink url="https://cumulusnetworks.com/products/cumulus-in-the-cloud/" text="Cumulus In the Cloud">}} to get a full blank slate Cumulus Networks reference topology; you can even one-click deploy any of the golden standard demos right from the UI.

 {{%/notice%}}